webOS-ports/org.webosports.app.browser/README.md

 6. URL prediction based on browser history & bookmarks
 7. UI similar to legacy 3.0.x browser.
 8. Support for both tablet (landscape) and phone (portrait) layout.
-9. Custom UA strings in order to improve compatibility with websites
+9. Custom UA strings in order to improve compatibility with websites.
+10. Show/hide vkb using button which can be enabled in Tweaks.

 Known bugs
 -----------
 Known bugs:

-1. After closing bookmarks/history/downloads panel, tapping on URL bar doesn't bring up Virtual Keyboard.
+1. <s>After closing bookmarks/history/downloads panel, tapping on URL bar doesn't bring up Virtual Keyboard.</s>
 2. <s>URL suggestions only looks in browser history, not in bookmarks yet.</s>
 3. <s>Bookmarks panel is empty on loading.</s>
 4. <s>Search doesn't always work yet.</s>